 My husband and I visited Shinto and Buddhist temples and shrines on our recent trip to Tokyo and Seoul.
 One of the first ones we stopped at was Akagi Shrine in Kagurazaka, Tokyo.

 Pictured above are the small wooden plaques called Ema, that are used by Shinto and Buddhist worshippers to record their prayers and wishes.
-At some point later they will be ritually burned to release the writer from the prayer or wish.
+At some point, they will be ritually burned to release the writer from the prayer or wish.

-Not far from this shrine is Zenkokuji Temple which was built in 1595.
-I hesitated to enter since worshipers were coming and going, but I received smiles and bows, so it seemed appropriate for me to wander here.
+Not far from this shrine is Zenkokuji Temple, which was built in 1595.
+I hesitated to enter since worshipers were coming and going, but I received smiles and bows as I approached the entrance, so it seemed appropriate for me to wander here.

 In Seoul we visited Jogyesa Temple where there was a chrysanthemum festival in progress.
 The flowers were beautifully formed into in shapes of animals, flowers and many other objects.

 What intrigued me the most about Jogyesa Temple was the service that was going on in the main building.
 The drums, chanting and bells were completely captivating.
-The worshippers were seated on the floor bowing, praying and participating. it was a beautiful site to witness.
-I wish I could have joined them, but I didn’t know if that would have been appropriate, so I viewed and listened from outside among the flowers.
+The worshippers were seated on the floor bowing and praying.
+I wish I could have joined them, but I didn’t know if that would have been appropriate, so I watched and listened from outside, among the flowers.

 I have always felt that it is imperative to be open minded, respectful and courteous of the beliefs of others, and never to pass judgement.
 We all cling to our belief systems, and we may fall short on many occasions, and that is where forgiveness and grace come in.
 In this time of divisiveness, hatred, finger pointing and accusations, maybe we all need to give a little more grace and forgive a little more often.

 Wishing you a peaceful day,